Autumn Skin Care

 It is important that you moisturize the skin both from the outside (creams) and from the inside.
 Pure water (eg avoid alcohol and coffee) is the most effective for this.

-The thick clothing that you wear in autumn prevents the skin from breathing freely.
 Therefore, use a rich body butter or body cream.
 Pay extra attention to the dry parts such as the shins, knees, feet and elbows.

 Protect your skin from the sun